 The standard Cambridge offer is currently A*AA for all subjects.
 If there’s a possibility of you achieving those grades, then it is entirely worth your time applying.

-Your college is your home for three or four years of your degree, so it’s important to consider your choice carefully.
-You’ll live and work among the people you meet at college, many of whom will become your closest friends.
-There are 31 colleges in total; three only admit women, and two only admit graduates, but the rest are open to anyone.
+Your College is your home for the three or four years of your degree, so it’s important to consider your choice carefully.
+You’ll live and work among the people you meet at College, many of whom will become your closest friends.
+There are 31 Colleges in total; three only admit women, and three only admit graduates, but the rest are open to anyone.
 Luckily, by already visiting the HUS website, you’re showing the keenness that makes for a great Homertonian!

 3. Choosing your subject

-Along with choosing a college, your subject is one of the most important choices you’ll make when applying to Cambridge.
+Along with choosing a College, your subject is one of the most important choices you’ll make when applying to Cambridge.
 You’ll (hopefully) spend a lot of time at your faculty, so do a bit of research and find out where it is and what it’s like.
-Homerton is often known for its Education students, as the Faculty of Education is just next door, though we do offer every subject except Architecture!

 CUSU Alternative Prospectus